Contact the Central American Group to establish your business in a Free Zone in Costa Rica.

 Additionally, the companies that used off-site employment prior to the pandemic reported an average percentage of teleworking of 5%.
 This is a percentage that increased to 12% for the group of companies currently using it.
 Thus, the data provided by the surveyed companies allows observers to estimate that in the country’s formal manufacturing industry, 10% of employees are operating in telework mode.
 This figure represents around 14,500 workers.
 This is important data because, in a manufacturing company, it is typical that between 60% to 80% of the payroll consists of employees directly linked to production and distribution processes.
 Very few, if any, of this group of workers would have the ability to telecommute.

 “The significant increase that our survey demonstrates in the use of teleworking in the industrial sector is largely due to the fact that Law 9738 provided the necessary legal security so that industrial companies could take advantage of teleworking.
 This allowed them to have continuity in their operations.
 Additionally, manufacturing telecommuting in Costa Rica has favored compliance with health protocols within companies.
 These outcomes have been achieved, for example, by facilitating compliance with regulations regarding physical distancing between workers.
 It has also provided protection for employees with risk factors associated with Covid-19 and has limited the number of meetings taking place in closed spaces,” Egloff indicated.

-For the ICRC, as indicated in a recent report entitled “Challenges and opportunities of teleworking in Latin America and the Caribbean” (July 2021), due to the effects of the pandemic, this means of working is here to stay in the region.
+The ICRC, as indicated in a recent report entitled “Challenges and opportunities of teleworking in Latin America and the Caribbean” (July 2021) has found that, due to the effects of the pandemic, off-site working is here to stay in the region.
 Results have demonstrated that the industrial sector in Costa Rica will not be the exception to this trend, and telecommuting will continue to be an option that will generate new opportunities for both companies and their employees.